Macrobiotic diet: Cancer

-Nutrition

-The macrobiotic diet is a type of fad diet.
-Most macrobiotic diets are not nutritionally sound.

-Fish provides vitamin B12 in a macrobiotic diet, as bioavailable B12 analogues have not been established in any natural plant food, including sea vegetables, soya, fermented products, and algae.
-Although plant-derived foods do not naturally contain B12, some are fortified during processing with added B12 and other nutrients.
-Vitamin A, as its precursor beta-carotene, is available from plants such as carrots and spinach.
-Adequate protein is available from grains, nuts, seeds, beans, and bean products.
-Sources of Omega-3 fatty acids are discussed in the relevant article, and include soy products, walnuts, flax seeds, pumpkin seeds, hemp seeds, and fatty fish.
-Riboflavin along with most other B vitamins are abundant in whole grains.
-Iron in the form of non-heme iron in beans, sea vegetables and leafy greens is sufficient for good health; detailed information is in the USDA database.

 Safety

 Regulation

 Macrobiotic practitioners are not regulated, and need not have any qualification or training in the United Kingdom.

 Complications

 One of the earlier versions of the macrobiotic diet that involved eating only brown rice and water has been linked to severe nutritional deficiencies and even death.
 Strict macrobiotic diets that include no animal products may result in nutritional deficiencies unless they are carefully planned.
 The danger may be worse for people with cancer, who may have to contend with unwanted weight loss and often have increased nutritional and caloric requirements.
 Relying on this type of treatment alone and avoiding or delaying conventional medical care for cancer may have serious health consequences.

+Cases of vitamin B12 and iron-deficiency anemias have been reported as a result of the diet.

 Children

 Children may also be particularly prone to nutritional deficiencies resulting from a macrobiotic diet.
+A macrobiotic diet does not contain the nutrients needed by growing children.